pleida/IBM-Data-Analyst-Capstone-Project/README.md

 # IBM-Data-Analyst-Capstone-Project

 ## Overview
-building a dashboard using data from the Stack Overflow survey using IBM Cognos Analytics .
+Building a dashboard using data from the Stack Overflow survey on IBM Cognos Analytics .
 The dashboard will be divided into the following sections:
 ## Current technology usage tab
 Top 10 languages: Display the top 10 programming languages that respondents have worked with (LanguageHaveWorkedWith).